kyosukehomma/sctlms_login_manager/README.md

 **Japanese description follows below.**

 SCT LMS Login Manager is a Chrome extension designed to automate logout processes on the SCT LMS website (https://sct-lms.com).
-This extension starts a timer after the login button is clicked, logs out automatically after the specified time has passed, and clicks a specific button on the logout page before closing the tab.
+This extension starts a timer after the login button is clicked, logs out automatically after the specified time has passed, and clicks a specific button on the logout page.

 ## Features

 - **Start Timer on Login**: Starts a timer when the login button is clicked, counting down to the automatic logout.
 - **Automatic Logout**: Automatically logs out after the specified time has elapsed, reloads open tabs, and navigates to the logout page.
-- **Post-Logout Processing**: Clicks the "Continue" button on the logout page and closes the tab after a specified delay.
+- **Post-Logout Processing**: Clicks the "Continue" button on the logout page.
 - **Settings Page**: Provides a settings page to configure the logout timer.

 ## Installation